Indicated for: hematologic malignancies

 A premedication to reduce the risk of infusion-related reactions should be administered 30 minutes to2 hours prior to tafasitamab infusion.
 For patients not experiencing infusion-related reactions duringthe first 3 infusions, premedication is optional for subsequent infusions.

-The premedication may include antipyretics (e.g. paracetamol), histamine H1 receptor blockers (e.g.diphenhydramine), histamine H2 receptor blockers (e.g. cimetidine), or glucocorticosteroids (e.g.methylprednisolone).
+The premedication may include antipyretics (e.g. paracetamol), histamine H1 receptor blockers (e.g.diphenhydramine), histamine H2 receptor blockers (e.g. cimetidine), and/or glucocorticosteroids (e.g.methylprednisolone).

 Treatment of infusion-related reactions